-Since 1959, our students have discovered the strength of a value added higher education.
-Our distinctly Christian commitment to the pursuit of truth, the development of the whole person, and the worthiness of Christian service provides both the foundation and the future focus of Randall
+Since 1959, we have been equipping students to make a difference.
+Our distinctly Christian commitment to the pursuit of truth, the development of the whole person, and the worthiness of Christian service provides both the foundation and the future focus of Randall University.

-University.